Geonovum/disgeo-demo/documents/samenvatting.md

 "** Who is responsible for adding and managing the links between datasets **?"

 These links are a basic condition for coherence.
 However, this responsibility for creating and managing it is not yet felt and the links have often not yet been added.
 This can be traced directly to the assignment that the different data owners have, even within organizations.
 For example, there is no formal link between parcels and buildings, as the relevant departments within Kadaster do not have the task of maintaining this link, and therefore do not have the time and budget available to realize this.
 The management of these links must therefore be supported with policy, and therefore budget.
-Although there is already a * duty * to [ensure the correctness of that data when using data from the basic registrations] (https://www.digitaleoverheid.nl/overzicht-van-alle-onderwerpen/gegevens/naar-een- data landscape / themes / twelve-requirement-system-of-basic-registrations /) is not monitored.
+Although there is already a * duty * to [ensure the correctness of that data when using data from the basic registrations](https://www.digitaleoverheid.nl/overzicht-van-alle-onderwerpen/gegevens/naar-een-gegevenslandschap/themas/twaalf-eisen-stelsel-van-basisregistraties/) is not monitored.

 An important element of this governance is that it is important to carefully consider the level at which these links are maintained.
 It is recommended that this be as close as possible to the data owner.
 For example, let municipalities ensure the correct link between new buildings and plots.
 Although the final data is published by the land registry, the maintenance is then carried out close to the origin of the links.